-Students will more fully understand what they will be doing during the course of the program.
+Students will more fully understand what Design LAB is and what they will be doing during the course of the program.
 They will be given a chance to ask questions if they are unsure of anything.
+This lesson is meant to give students a cohesive understanding of what they will be doing throughout the program.
+If they haven't completed their pre-test yet, they must do that before going any further with this lesson.